tomheaton/mcjty-website/www/docs/1.20/concepts.md

 Every concept we talk about in this tutorial series will be summarized here in alphabetical order with links to the tutorials where they are discussed.

+* **Baked Model:** a baked model is a model that is defined in code.
+It's is static in the sense that it's geometry is baked into the chunk geometry.
+[Episode 5](./ep5.md)
 * **Block:** a Block is the basic building block in Minecraft.
 Every type of block has just one instance.
 [Episode 2](./ep2.md)
 * **BlockEntity:** a BlockEntity is a class that is associated with a Block.
 It is used to store data for a Block and often also logic.
 [Episode 2](./ep2.md)
 * **BlockEntityType:** a BlockEntityType is a type of BlockEntity.
 For example, a furnace has a BlockEntityType.
 It's also a singleton object.
 [Episode 2](./ep2.md)